Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 deviant-cli getaccountaddress ""
 ```

-You can sign the messagge with this command:<br />
+You can sign the message with this command:<br />
 ```
 deviant-cli signmessage "deviantaddress" "message"
 ```